 The RDGU at Epworth HealthCare has implemented a streamlined governance process.
-This process is designed to ensure all ethical, legal, regulatory, strategic and logistical requirements of research being conducted at Epworth are fulfilled within acceptable timelines.
+This process has been designed to ensure that the all ethical, legal, regulatory, strategic and logistical requirements of research being conducted at Epworth are being fulfilled within acceptable timelines.

 - Always refer to our Resources for Researchers webpage for the most current templates and guidance documents

 - Read all of the steps in the process (including information dropdowns) before commencing with your application

 The COVID-19 pandemic is a rapidly evolving situation and the response measures required to effectively manage the impact of the pandemic on our patients and clinical trials must adapt accordingly.
 When implementing our response measures, at all times the safety of our patients and staff are our highest priority.
 Please refer to the Epworth Research Coronavirus (COVID-19) Contingency Plan – July 2020 for further details.